awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ## Retrieving trail settings and the status of a trail<a name="cloudtrail-additional-cli-commands-retrieve"></a>

-Use the `describe-trails` command to retrieve information about trails in an AWS Region\.
+Run the `describe-trails` command to retrieve information about trails in an AWS Region\.
 The following example returns information about trails configured in the US East \(Ohio\) Region\.

 ```
 aws cloudtrail describe-trails --region us-east-2